john-itcsolutions/bucordo/README.md

 `docker pull postgis/postgis`

+For our trusted collaborators, you can pull our docker bucordo image (1.05GB)

+`docker pull johnitcsolutionscomau/bucordo-db`

 create one home folder for each of your "member_class_x" projects `mkdir path/to/my-project-x && cd path/to/my-project-x`

 Make a set of files all called docker-compose.yml in each my-project-x folder:

 `nano docker-compose.yml`

-Insert the following text, varying "x" and the names in each folder:
+Insert the following text, varying "x" and the names of the "db" container, in each folder:
 ```
 version: '3.3'
 networks: